eileenr09/UChicagoTradingCompetition/README.md

 ## Contributors

-This implementation was created by Jesus Fileto, Wency Suo, Eileen Rashduni, and Maggie Li
+This implementation was created by Eileen Rashduni, Jesus Fileto, Wency Suo, Maggie Li